hexbatch/apple-core/core-docs/step-2-attributes/standard-attributes.md

 # Role attributes

-When a token is also a set, view, container, group, or represents a user, it has an attribute showing that.
+When a element is also a set, view, container, group, or represents a user, it has an attribute showing that.
 A filter can filter api types with this attribute set to that type